google/kf/docs/kf.dev/content/en/docs/developers/reference-apps/link-shortener/_index.md

 ---

 This example Spring application is an enterprise-ready link-shortener.
-The URL shortener has the following behaviour:
+The URL shortener has the following behavior:

  * URLs internal to your own domain get automatically redirected.
- * URLs on the Internet are scanned for vulnerabilities:
+ * URLs on the internet are scanned for vulnerabilities:
    * If the URL is malicious, the redirect is blocked.
    * If the URL is benign, the user is shown a preview of the site and clicking through opens in a new tab to protect privacy.